On the Gap Between H2 Optimal Control and Disturbance Decoupling: Introduction

-\textbf{Contributions}: We develop a novel theoretical connection between DD, $H_2$ minimization, and SDP-based controller synthesis.
-First, we show that DD controllers achieve zero $H_2$ gain from disturbance to output under necessary and sufficient conditions without requiring internal stability.
+\textbf{Contributions}: \reviewii{We develop a framework that bridges optimization and $H_2$ control approaches to DD.} First, we show that DD controllers achieve zero $H_2$ gain from disturbance to output under necessary and sufficient conditions without requiring internal stability.
 Second, we demonstrate that when DD with internal stability is achievable, SDP-based optimization approaches to $H_2$ minimization still do not achieve complete DD due to numerical errors.
 Finally, we use subspace conditions to directly constrain optimal control formulations to form a bilinear matrix inequality (BMI)-constrained optimal control problem that satisfies standard constraint qualifications.
 We develop a difference-of-convex programming algorithm that solves this problem while guaranteeing internal stability and DD at every iteration.
 On a power network example, we demonstrate that this algorithm achieves exponentially smaller $H_2$ gains with exponentially less control effort required.